MarcusVeres/q4/README.md

 2) Add filtering or search to the list
 3) Make the UI responsive

-### Tech Stack

-Vanilla JS - to show off capabilities, we're going to avoid libraries Helper File - pull from
-Karma + Jasmine - best to go with a simple testing framework Semantic UI - because it's pretty, though we could go for a custom sass layout to show how pro we are Custom Sass - pull starter sass file because it's fun :)
-Django - you know what?
-Fuck it... maybe use Django for the back-end calls FontAwesome - let's get some fancy icons in this bitch My own photo - why the fuck not?

 ### Process / Idea

 - pull in the json using json loading helper